hesam-fattahi/create-django-app/README.md

-# Setup Django App
+# Start Django App

-`setup-django-app` is a command-line tool that automates the creation of a new Django project by setting up a virtual environment, installing Django, and initializing the project.
+`Start-django-app` is a command-line tool that automates the creation of a new Django project by setting up a virtual environment, installing Django, and initializing the project.
 It works on both Windows and Unix-like systems, ensuring cross-platform compatibility.

 ## Features